brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 }
 ```

-As a final note, the configuration file can also be extended with custom fields, but for brevity, we'll omit those details here.
+As a final note, the configuration file can also be extended with custom fields, that are e.g. specific to application or hardware, but for brevity we'll omit those details here.

 ### Pipeline parallelism